erdg/pl-defmacro/README.md

          "`"(+ ",@"Syms) ) ) )
 ```

-Now we can figure out the total cost of eating at a restaurant in Massachusetts based on the listed menu price!
+Now we can figure out the total cost of eating at a restaurant in Massachusetts based on the listed menu price.

 ```
 ### from On Lisp (p.
 219)